jenkinsci/peass-ci-plugin/README.md

 For the easiest setup, get the .war-file of Jenkins (https://www.jenkins.io/download/) and run it using `java -jar jenkins.war`.
 Stop jenkins, copy `target/peass-ci.hpi` (which was created by building) to `~/.jenkins/plugins/` (or wherever your jenkins home is) and restart Jenkins.
 Afterwards, when creating a project, a Peass-CI build step may be added.

+If you want to include Peass-CI in your Jenkins Pipeline, you may configure it like this:

 ```groovy
 pipeline {
     agent any